isaacvando/rtl/README.md

 <a href="/subscription">Subscription</a>
 ```

+## Installation

+Right now RTL must be built locally to use.
+For a quick start, [install.sh](/install.sh) will build RTL and place it in `/usr/local/bin`.

-## Usage
+## How It Works
-Running `compile.roc` in a directory containg `.rtl` (Roc Template Language) templates  will generate a file called `Pages.roc` which will expose a normal roc function for each `.rtl` with the same name.
+Running `compile.roc` in a directory containg `.rtl` templates generates a file called `Pages.roc` which exposes a roc function for each `.rtl` file.
 Each function accepts a single argument called `model` which can be any type, but will normally be a record.

-roc-template supports inserting values, conditionally including content, and expanding over lists.
-Interpolations, conditionals, and lists all accept arbitrary single-line Roc expressions, so there is no need to learn a new language outside of the template specific features.
+RTL supports inserting values, conditionally including content, expanding over lists, and pattern matching with when expressions.
+These constructs all accept normal Roc expressions so there is no need to learn a different set of primitives.

 The generated file, `Pages.roc` becomes a normal part of your Roc project, so you get type checking right out of the box, for free.